-String of Turtles is tropical vining plant with signature, turtle-like leaves.
+String of Turtles is a tropical vining plant with signature, turtle-like leaves.
 These beautiful, trailing houseplants have serious aesthetic appeal.
 They can brighten up any interior space, giving it a warm, welcoming look.
 String of Turtles is hugely popular due to its unique aesthetic.

 About String of Turtles Plants